sepses/Krystal/README.md

 os-platform: ubuntu14

 #----------------------------- THREAT DETECTION TECHNIQUES -------------------------------

-#list of possible threat detection techniques, set to "true" to apply otherwise set to "false"
+#List of possible threat detection techniques, set to "true" to apply otherwise set to "false"
 tag-propagation: true

-#setting tag-attenuation-decay into true requires tag-propagation to be true
+#Setting tag-attenuation into true requires tag-propagation to be true
 tag-attenuation: true
+ab: 0.2 #attenuation value for benign
+ae: 0.1 #attenuation value for suspect

+#Setting tag-decay into true requires tag-propagation to be true
-decay-rule: yes
+decay-rule: true
+period: 0.25 #decay half live (second)
+tb: 0.75 #quiescent tag values for benign
+te: 0.45 #aquiescent tag values for suspect

-#setting policy-based-rule into true requires tag-propagation and tag-attenuation-decay to be true
+#Setting policy-based-rule into true requires tag-propagation and tag-attenuation-decay to be true
-policy-based-rule: true
+policy-based-rule: false

-#signature base detection, currently it only supports rule detection from Sigma Rule
+#Signature base detection, currently it only supports rule detection from Sigma Rule
-signature-based-rule: true
+signature-based-rule: false

 #Sigma rule directory for linux
 rule-dir : experiment/rule/

 #Sigma rule directory for windows
 rule-dir-win : experiment/rule_win/

 #----------------------------- CONFIDENTIAL DIRECTORY -------------------------------
-#list of any confidential directory on the targetted hosts / logsources
+#List of any confidential directory on the targetted hosts / logsources
 #These will be used as  initialization of confidentiality score in tag-propagation technique during provenance graph building)
 confidential-dir:
  - /etc/passwd